MjxSjx/Portfolio/Case Study 1 - bike-share analysis/Excel Results/README.md

    ### Some months *might* have faulty "ride_length" data filled with ####### forever, which SQL will not allow.
 As analyst doing our process step, let's investigate using "Sort" and delete this rows.

-   ### Also, I suggest deleting all rows from "ride_length" with durations above 24:59:00 hours.
-This is not a mandate, but depending on your SQL skill level, may help you.
+   ### Also, I suggest deleting all rows from "ride_length" with durations above 24:59:00.
+This is not a mandate, but depending on your SQL skill level, it may help you.

    <li> Select <strong>ALL</strong> columns and click on the "Data" tab at the top of the sheet > click Sort > Sort by ride_length > Order Largest to Smallest.
 Any cells in "ride_length" filled with ##### forever need their whole row deleted (mind your header row).
 The reason the cells are messed up and filled with ########## is that the "start_at" and "end_at" column data is reading backwards.
 We don't have the authority to flip them, so our only means is to delete. </li>